luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 Include independent and independent variables somewhere
 ## Hardware and Software Environment
 Include the different hardware and software variables, as well as our energy measurement tools (energibridge)

+Processor: AMD Ryzen 7 7730U with Radeon Graphics (2.00 GHz) Installed RAM: 16.0 GB
+System Type: 64 Bit operating system, x64-based processor

+Windows Specification:
+Edition: windows 11 home
+Version: 25H2

 ## Controlled Testing Environment
 Include zen mode and freeze settings from template
 Any other things to note like consistent screen brightness, or closing non-essential apps, turning off notifications, etc. etc.
 Mention the shuffling!

+And the settings we are using is 100% brightness, volume 30%, using wireless connection, all non essential apps and notifications have been closed.
+Laptop was left charging.
+Only thing open is cmd.exe terminal with administrative power.

 ## Testing Protocol
 ### Warm up
 ### Automated testing procedure